-A. Applications for site plan and design review shall be reviewed in the manner provided in Chapter 16.12 and 17.50.
-The city building official may issue a certificate of occupancy only after the improvements required by site plan and design review approval have been completed, or a schedule for completion and a bond or other financial guarantee have been accepted by the city.

-- B. In performing site plan and design review, the review authority shall consider the effect of additional financial burdens imposed by such review on the cost and availability of needed housing types.
+- A. Applications for site plan and design review shall be reviewed in the manner provided in Chapter OCMC 16.12 and 17.50.
+The city building official may issue a certificate of occupancy only after the improvements required by site plan and design review approval have been completed, or a schedule for completion and a bond or other financial guarantee have been accepted by the city. - B. In performing site plan and design review, the review authority shall consider the effect of additional financial burdens imposed by such review on the cost and availability of needed housing types.
 Consideration of such factors shall not prevent the imposition of conditions of approval found necessary to meet the requirements of this section.
-The cost of such conditions of approval shall not unduly increase the cost of housing beyond the minimum necessary to achieve the provisions of this title, nor shall such cost prevent the construction of needed housing types. - C. The use of the site plan and design review provisions of this section shall have no effect on dwelling unit densities not be applied to reduce the density or height of an application for a development project that reserves at least 75 percent of the gross floor area for housing, where the proposed density or height is at or below what is allowed in the base zone.
-This limitation does not apply in development subject to historic overlay provision in OCMC Chapter 17.40, where the reduction is necessary to resolve a health, safety or habitability issue, or to comply with a measure adopted to further a statewide planning goal i.e. natural resource or steep slope regulations.
+The cost of such conditions of approval shall not unduly increase the cost of housing beyond the minimum necessary to achieve the provisions of this title, nor shall such cost prevent the construction of needed housing types. - C. The use of the site plan and design review provisions of this chapter section shall have no effect on dwelling unit densities not be applied to reduce the density or height of an application for a development project that reserves at least 75 percent of the gross floor area for housing where the proposed density or height is at or below what is allowed in the base zone, except in the following situations:

+- 1. Where the reduction is density is required for This limitation does not apply in development subject to historic overlay provision in OCMC Chapter 17.40; or - Where the reduction in density is necessary to resolve a health, safety or habitability issue, or to comply with a measure adopted to further a statewide planning goal i.e. the Natural Resource Overlay District regulations of OCMC 17.49, the Geologic Hazard Overlay District regulations of OCMC 17.44, or the Floodplain Management Overlay District regulations of OCMC 17.42.natural resource or steep slope regulations.